 The Ohio State Board of Education has established a Diploma with Honors.
-Students must meet the following criteria:

-A student who completes an intensive Career-Technical education curriculum shall meet all but one of the following criteria:
+Students must meet the following criteria: A student who completes an intensive Career-Technical education curriculum shall also meet all but one of the following criteria:

 - 1. Earn at least four units of Mathematics which shall include Algebra I, Algebra II, Geometry and another higher level course, or a four-year sequence of courses which contains equivalent content; - 2.
 Earn at least four units of Science, including two advanced sciences; - 3.
 Earn four units of Social Studies; - 4.
-Two Units of World Language

-- 5. Earn four units in a Career-Technical education program that leads to an industryrecognized credential, results in an apprenticeship or is part of an articulated career pathway which can lead to post-secondary credit.
+Two Units of World Language - 5.
+Earn four units in a Career-Technical education program that leads to an industryrecognized credential, results in an apprenticeship or is part of an articulated career pathway which can lead to post-secondary credit.
 If the student's program design does not provide for any of these outcomes, then the student must achieve the proficiency benchmark established for the applicable Ohio career-technical competency assessment or the equivalent; - 6.
-Achieve the proficiency benchmark established for the Ohio Career-Technical Competency Assessment (available at http://education.ohio.gov/Topics/Ohio-s-Graduation-Requirements/Honors-Diplomas/Career-Tech-Honors-Diploma or equivalent assessment aligned with state-approved and industry validated technical standards; - 7.
+Achieve the proficiency benchmark established for the Ohio Career-Technical Competency Assessment (available at Career Tech Honors Diploma) or equivalent assessment aligned with state-approved and industry validated technical standards; - 7.
 Maintain an overall high school grade point average of at least 3.5 on a 4.0 scale up to the last grading period of the senior year; or - 8.
 Obtain a composite score of 27 on the American College Testing Service's (ACT) assessment (excluding the optional writing test) or a combined score of 1280 on the College Board's SAT verbal and mathematics sections (excluding the score obtained on the required writing section) or 6 or higher on Reading for Information and 6 or higher on Applied Mathematics on WorkKeys Assessment - 9.
 Complete a Field Experience and document the experience in a portfolio specific to the student's area of focus - 10.
 Develop a comprehensive portfolio of work based on the student's field experience or topic that relates to the student's area of focus.

-For more information on the Career Tech Honors diploma requirements go to http://education.ohio.gov/Topics/Ohio-s-Graduation-Requirements/Honors-Diplomas/Career-Tech-Honors-Diploma
+For more information on the Career Tech Honors diploma requirements go to Career Tech Honors Diploma.